We are Committed to Your Health and Your Safety

 Your Health and Your Comfort are Our Primary Concerns

 Changes of any kind to our routines (as we’ve all experienced lately) or our expectations can be uncomfortable.
 This is why we wanted to share some of the changes you will experience when you come in for your next appointment.
 Please know that our hope is to make your visits comfortable, that you feel the appreciation and concern we have for your health and well-being, and that you feel safe and confident.

 If you have any questions at all, please just call us at 208 939-1700 or email us (click here) and we’ll answer or explain anything that may concern you.

 If you have any questions when you are in our office please also just ask us.
 We love helping you and all our patients understand their dental health and how we work to provide you with the best care and the safest environment possible.

 Thank you for trusting us with your dental health.
 Please know how much we value you as a patient and as a friend.
 We look forward to welcoming you back.

-Dr. Greg Davis and our Team
+Dr. Greg Davis and State Street Dental Team